adamjstewart/prolog/docs/implementation.rst

 Build System
 ^^^^^^^^^^^^

 In order to build the project, we used the `OCamlbuild <https://github.com/ocaml/ocamlbuild>`_ build system.
 OCamlbuild allowed us to write a greatly simplified Makefile, as OCamlbuild performs a static analysis of the code to determine the correct order in which to build and link every file.
+Additionally, OCamlbuild uses `OCamlfind <http://projects.camlcity.org/projects/findlib.html>`_ to locate external dependencies like Menhir.

 Our Makefile has both ``native`` and ``byte`` targets to build either a native or bytecode executable, respectively.
-OCamlbuild uses `OCamlfind <http://projects.camlcity.org/projects/findlib.html>`_ to locate external dependencies like Menhir.
+By default, ``make`` builds a ``main.byte`` executable.
+When executed, this program provides an interactive interpreter for entering Prolog clauses and queries.

 To view our OCamlbuild configuration, see ``_tags``.